tsilva/mnist-classifier/README.md

 The project includes three CNN architectures:

-1. **LeNet5**: A classic CNN architecture with 2 convolutional layers and 3 fully connected layers.
+1. **LeNet5**: Attempts to replicate the original LeNet-5 architecture with 2 convolutional layers and 3 fully connected layers.
-2. **SimpleCNN**: A basic CNN with 2 convolutional layers and 2 fully connected layers.
+2. **LeNet5Improved**: An improved version of LeNet-5 with 3 convolutional layers, 2 fully connected layers, batch normalization, dropout, max pooling, and ReLU.
-3. **AdvancedCNN**: A more complex CNN with 4 convolutional layers, 4 fully connected layers, batch normalization, and dropout.
+3. **AdvancedCNN**: A more advanced CNN architecture with 7 convolutional layers (more features), with different kernel sizes and strides (different feature scales), 1 fully connected layer (less classification overfitting), batch normalization, dropout, and ReLU.

 ## Benchmarks